-- +3 on the turn the unit is eliminated - +2 on the turn after the unit is eliminated - +1 on the second turn after the unit is eliminated.
+- +3 on the turn the unit is eliminated. - +2 on the turn after the unit is eliminated. - +1 on the second turn after the unit is eliminated.

-If a Union cavalry brigade is eliminated add the following:
+If a Union cavalry, artillery or infantry brigade (including AoP & non-AoP units) is eliminated add the following:

-- +2 on the turn the unit is eliminated - +1 on the turn after the unit is eliminated - +1 on the second turn after the unit is eliminated.
+- +1 on the turn the unit is eliminated. - +1 on the turn after the unit is eliminated. - +0 on the second turn after the unit is eliminated.